Easy Smoked Salmon Dry Brine Recipe for Perfect Results

 • Stored in the refrigerator, smoked salmon can last for up to 2 weeks, depending on the initial freshness of the fish.

 • For longer-term storage, freeze the smoked salmon.
-It can be frozen for up to 3 months while preserving its flavor and texture.
+It can be frozen for up to 3 months, preserving its flavor and texture.

 Vacuum Sealing Techniques